luigivieira/GameCap/README.md

 This project depends on the following software:

  * **[Open Broadcaster Software (OBS Studio)](https://obsproject.com/)**.
 OBS Studio is a free (open-source) tool for streaming and recording gameplay videos.
 It is used in this project for recording both the player's face and the game screen in separated but syncronized videos.
+The OBS Help Guide can be found at its [original site](https://drive.google.com/file/d/0B_jVUZcoOfCGR0VMSEpQTElYTDQ/view), or read directly from a [local copy made available in the docs folder](./docs/OBS Studio Help Guide 16-05-2016.pdf).
  * **[Qt](https://www.qt.io/)**.
 The tool is built in C++ with the Qt library in order to be easily portable.
  * **[CMake](https://cmake.org/)**.
 The CMake tool is used to easily configure the build environment in different platforms and generate the proper Visual Studio project or make file for building.